Dominic-Wassef/GoAPI/README.md

-Backend application with database, supplied by Go REST API
+Backend application with database, supplied by Go REST API for reference